Fluffy Chickpea Flour Muffins (Easy and Delicious)

 Five chickpea flour muffins displayed on a plate.

-These refined sugar-free muffins are sweetened with maple syrup.
+These refined sugar-free chickpea muffins are sweetened with maple syrup.
 You can substitute agave nectar if you prefer.

 Muffin batter in a large white bowl with a spoon.

-Next you’ll divide the batter evenly into a 12 cup muffin pan, filling each cup about 3/4 full.
-I prefer to use paper baking cups to line the muffin pan but alternatively you can grease the pan with oil to ensure the muffins don’t stick.
+Next you’ll divide the batter evenly into a 12-cup muffin pan, filling each cup about 3/4 full.
+I prefer to use paper baking cups to line the muffin pan, but alternatively you can grease the pan with oil to ensure the muffins don’t stick.

 Muffin batter in a muffin pan.